 - You have the right to ask your plan to provide or pay for items or services you think should be covered, provided, or continued.
-This is called an "organization determination."
-You, your representative, or your doctor can ask your plan in advance to make sure that the services are covered or after payment of the services is denied.
-Get your plan's contact information from a Personalized Search (under General Search), or search by plan name.
+The decision by the plan is called an "organization determination."
+You, your representative, or your doctor can request an organization determination from your plan in advance to make sure that services are covered.
+If the plan denies coverage or payment after you receive services, that denial is the organization determination that you can appeal.

 - If the plan won't cover the items or services you asked for, you'll get a notice explaining why your plan fully or partially denied your request and instructions on how to appeal your plan's decision by requesting a reconsideration.
 If you appeal the plan’s decision, you may want to ask for a copy of your file containing medical and other information about your case.
 Your plan may charge you for this copy.